Maintenance Complete – Service Restored – Nodes Upgraded

 Hardware Wallet

-Trezor Model T also supports Monero and is notable for its colored touchscreen, fast processor, and Micro-SD card slot.
-Like Ledger, it requires the Monero GUI Wallet for full functionality.
+Trezor Model T supports Monero and is distinguished by its colour touchscreen, fast processor, and Micro-SD card slot for encrypted backups.
+Its fully open-source firmware is a significant advantage for security-conscious users who want to verify exactly what code is running on their device.
+Like Ledger, Trezor requires integration with the Monero GUI Wallet for XMR functionality.

 Software Wallet